Mona Juul: Oslo Accords

-Along with her husband Terje Rød-Larsen, Juul played a key role in the 1990s Oslo Accords—pivotal agreements on Middle East peace.
-The secret negotiations, largely arranged and facilitated by Juul and her husband, led to the peace agreement signing on 13 September 1993 in Washington D.C., of the first-ever agreement between Israel and the Palestine Liberation Organization (PLO).
+Along with her husband Terje Rød-Larsen, Juul played a key role in the Oslo Accords, pivotal agreements on Middle East peace negotiated in the 1990s.
+The secret negotiations, largely arranged and facilitated by Juul and her husband, led to the signing of the first-ever agreement between Israel and the Palestine Liberation Organization (PLO) on 13 September 1993 in Washington D.C.

 Juul and the rest of the Oslo team of facilitators focused on the conflict between Israel and the PLO, knowing that a peace agreement would have to be created by the adversaries themselves and that a group acting as mediator would be vital in making appropriate arrangements for negotiations.